Parents and students can access teacher websites to find information regarding classes, schedules, homework, and projects.

 Forms & Documents

-See Forms & Documents to download the student handbook and forms for admissions, volunteering, medical, extended care, and clubs.
+See Forms & Documents to download forms for admissions, volunteering, medical, extended care, and clubs.

 PowerSchool allows parents to keep current with their child's progress by viewing grades online.
 See how to set up a parent access account to view your student's grades and assignments on PowerSchool, or how to add a child to an existing PowerSchool account.